gotcha84/scenegraph/README.md

 * right-click: scale army of robots

 Culling:
-* c: toggle culling.
+* c: toggle culling
 Note: This is a bit buggy because the Camera matrix is not being properly updated when trackballRotation updates ModelView matrix.

 ![10x10 army of walking robots with no culling](scenegraph.png "10x10 army of walking robots with no culling")